Coronavirus school closures to continue in Washington state through the end of the school year

 But in general, “Schools are sort of an all-or-nothing switch,” said Aaron Carroll, professor of pediatrics at Indiana University School of Medicine.
 “We may have to be really sure we have things under control before we start doing that.”

 Guidance released last month from the Centers for Disease Control said there was almost “no data” on the right time to reopen schools.
-It suggested longer-term school closures, between eight to 20 weeks, are more effective in fighting the spread of the virus.
+It suggested longer-term school closures, between eight to 20 weeks, are more effective than short-term closures in fighting the spread of the virus.

 It also noted that school closures in other countries did not appear (at the time) to play a role in how successful they were in combating the virus.